Lorena Hickok: Democratic National Committee

-Personal life
+Personal life and death

-Hickok's interest in women began when she was young and over the course of her life, she had several long-term relationships with women.
+Hickok's interest in women began when she was young and over the course of her life, she had multiple long-term relationships with women.
 Some of her lovers ultimately married men or were married to men at the time they were with Hickok.
-Her most notable relationship was with Eleanor Roosevelt.
-After Roosevelt's husband won the presidency, Hickok lived in the White House.
+After Eleanor Roosevelt's husband Franklin D. Roosevelt won the presidency, Hickok lived in the White House.
 Some believe that she had an affair with Mrs. Roosevelt.
-The relationship ended when Roosevelt traveled to Geneva to work on drafting the Universal Declaration of Human Rights and took interest in her male doctor, Swiss physician David Gurewitsch.
+The relationship ended when Roosevelt traveled to Geneva to work on drafting the Universal Declaration of Human Rights and took interest in her male doctor, Swiss physician Arno David Gurewitsch.

 Hickok had diabetes, which eventually led to her death.
 She used the condition to avoid social situations, claiming it made it difficult for her to dine with others, but Hickok had always enjoyed her own company or that of her dogs, Prinz and Mr. Choate.
 Hickok relied on her sister, Ruby Claff, a nurse, to help her during her ill health, as she had not only diabetes but blindness and arthritis in her later years.

 Hickok died at the age of 75.
 She was cremated and, for two decades, her ashes sat in an urn in a funeral home before being buried in an unmarked grave.
 A marker was finally placed on the site on May 10, 2000, describing her as "Hick" and an "A.P.
 (Associated Press) reporter, an author, an activist, and friend of E.R.
 (Eleanor Roosevelt)."